 Ingredient Notes and Substitutions

-- Dairy Replacements - Plant-based butter such as Country Crock or Earth Balance work in this recipe.
-For milk, I use soy because it has less of a flavor but you can use another kind such as almond, oat, or even coconut.
+• Dairy Replacements – Plant-based butter such as Country Crock or Earth Balance work in this recipe.
+For milk, I like soy because it has less of a flavor but you can use another kind such as almond, oat, or even coconut.

-- Soup Thickener - All-purpose flour and cornstarch help create a thick and creamy soup.
-Whole wheat flour can be used instead.
+• Soup Thickener – All-purpose flour and cornstarch help create a thick and creamy soup.
+Whole wheat flour or gluten-free can be used instead.
 Skip the cornstarch if you’d rather have a thinner soup.

 Here are some quick visual steps.
 Find the full recipe with exact measurements on the recipe card below.

-- Prepare the Vegetables - Dice the onions, shred the carrots, mince the garlic, and coarsely chop the baby spinach.
+Prepare the vegetables by dicing the onions, shredding the carrots, mincing the garlic, and coarsely chopping the baby spinach.

-- Sauté the Vegetables - Bring a large pot to medium-high heat.
-Add the vegan butter to the pot and let it melt.
-Then, sauté the onions for about 3 minutes.
-Next, add the carrots and garlic.
-Stir as they cook for about 2 minutes.
+Heat a large pot.
+Add the vegan butter and let it melt.
+Then, sauté the onions for 3 minutes.
+Add the carrots and garlic.
+Stir as they cook for 2 minutes.

-- Add the Flour - Lower the heat level to medium.
+Lower the heat level to medium.
 Add the flour to the pot and stir everything until the veggies are fully coated with it.
-This should only take about 1 minute.
+This should only take 1-2 minutes.

 Notes

-- If your gnocchi is frozen, keep it in the freezer until you’re ready to add it.
+If your gnocchi is frozen, keep it in the freezer until you’re ready to add it so that it maintains its structure.
+Frozen gnocchi only takes 2-3 more minutes of cook time to heat through.

-- You can use water or bouillon instead of vegetable broth.
+• You can use water or bouillon with water instead of vegetable broth.

-- Add vegan chicken to the soup during the last 10 minutes.
+• Add vegan chicken or tofu to the soup during the last 10 minutes.

 FAQs